carloscabo/responsive-youtube-player-with-playlist/README.md

 1. By default playlist JSON response its limited to 50 items, so you cannot retrieve more than 50 items from a playlist.

-2. Actually **RYPP** supports one instance per page, that means you cannot add several **RYPP** players in the same page... sorry for the inconvenience.

-3. Testing in IE. Right now its only tested in Chrome.
-Any bug report will be great apretiated.
+2. Testing in IE. Right now its only tested in Chrome / Firefox.
+Any bug report or contribution will be great apretiated.

 ## Usage